Already booked? Sign in or create an account

 The British founded Sydney in 1785, and was the capital of Cape Breton Island until 1820, when the island became part of what we now know as Nova Scotia.
 Today, the capital of Nova Scotia is Halifax, four or so hours from Sydney in the center of Nova Scotia.
 During the 19th century, Scottish immigrants began migrating to Sydney for work in its growing industries, particularly coal mining and working in steel plants.
 Over time, the population grew, and today nearly 32,000 call Sydney home.

-Cruises to Sydney, Nova Scotia from New York and other places have, in the past, primarily focused on excursions you can get to from Sydney, like exploring the greater Cape Breton Island or the town of Baddeck.
+Cruises to Sydney only depart from Boston, primarily focused on excursions you can get to from Sydney, like exploring the greater Cape Breton Island or the town of Baddeck.
 Now, however, the town is shifting its focus.
 Today tourism to Sydney itself is growing due to the area’s quaint, small-town feel and lovingly maintained historic sites.

 Walk from Sydney’s port to sights downtown, or wait outside the cruise terminal to hail a taxi.
 You can also get a guided tour from the cruise port, or look into renting a car.
 Avis, Alamo, and Budget are three car rental services available in Sydney.
 Reserve a car in advance, and the rental car company will pick you up from the cruise terminal.
 They’ll then take you to their office, where you can secure your rental car from there.